5 Remodeling Tips for Vintage Kitchens

 “Marble is very porous stone, but quartz is a hearty stone and sustains wear a little more.
 You can actually live your life on it.”

 It’s helpful to keep your local climate in mind when selecting contemporary colors.
-Incorporate earth tones like red, brown and yellow in foggy areas like the Sunset District and water colors such as blue, gray and green in hotter climates in San Jose.
+Incorporate earth tones like red, brown, and yellow in cool, coastal areas, and water colors such as blue, gray and green in hotter climates.